There is an aerial view of my qth below the text.

-I was born in Leeds U.K. on May 25th 1932.
+I was born in Leeds U.K. in May 1932.
 Moved to Belgium in 1961.
 I have a daughter born in in 1963 living/working in EA7 in holiday rentals (see www.casaskaren.com), & a son born in 1965.
 I retired in 1992 but stayed in Belgium.
 Whilst my studies and QRL had nothing to do with radio/electronics, I had an interest in radio from my childhood, building Crystal sets, "Wireless" sets, listening to Short-Wave etc. I got into Ham Radio via my son's playing with CB.
 I was first licensed in 1988, with full call in 1989 of G0MEU with Belgian Reciprocal call ON9CGB.
 I have also operated as G7BZO,ON9BBZ,OO9CGB, OS9CGB,OT9CGB,4X/G0MEU,4X/ON9CGB,4X50JQ/SilentKey in memory of 4X6JQ, EA7/G0MEU, EA7/ON9CGB,W#/G0MEU,JY5EC/ON9CGB,VK3TFB,and mobile and portable from many CEPT countries.
 I have also operated from the Belgian Contest Station at Lier.
 Whilst I do very occasionally use CW and have used RTTY,Amtor, Pactor etc. my real pleasure is in telephony, mostly rag-chewing, but also DX.
 I took part in the 1997 IOTA DXpedition to the Minkies Reef EU-099 with calls GB0ON & GJ0MEU.
 Also the 1998 activity by the same UBA Minkieboys team to Guernsey Island EU-114 as GB0ON and GU0MEU, & in 1999 to Ouessant EU-065 as TM5K & TM5ON.
 I was also part of the team F/G0MEU/p, F/ON4ON/p & F/ON7PQ/p on IOTA EU-068 Sein Island off Brittany in July 2000.
 I operated with the Minkieboys again at the end of July 2001 on the same Island of Sein IOTA EU-068 operating as F/G0MEU/p & TM1ON, I was part of the Minkieboys team who activated the island Sein EU-068 at the end of July 2002, and of the team that went back to Sein EU-068 in July 2003 where we used the callsign TM3ON.
 I have enjoyed mobile HF operation but have stopped this as I do so little driving now and realise that a driver should concentrate 100% on driving.
 I sometimes use Echolink, and I do use Skype.

-My current HF station (some people say "working conditions") is a Kenwood TS-590S, with a MC60 desk mic. and a Heil Proset with HC5 insert, which I usually used in VOX mode.
-There is an Ameritron AL811XCE, rarely using more than 300 watts on voice peaks.
-I have a backup rig = Kenwood TS-50 which has been used /M, /P in many European countires, also 4X & W. I also still have a Kenwood TS-130S which feels like a real radio and is a pleaure to use.The antennas are a Mosley PRO67C at almost 20 meters up and a G5RV inverted "vee" fed at about 14 meters up.
+My current HF station (some people say "working conditions" but as I am retired this not work) is an ICOM IC-7300 state of the art rig installed on the 10th of August 2016.
+It is currently withall settings in default mode, with the standard microphone HM-219.
+As I learn to us this rig I will gradually adjust some settings.here is an Ameritron AL811XCE, rarely using more than 300 watts on voice peaks.
+I have a backup rig = Kenwood TS-50 which has been used /M, /P in many European countires, also 4X & W. I also still have a Kenwood TS-130S which feels like a real radio and is a pleasure to use.
+I am currently using these 2 rigs, the TS-50S has the advantage of 2 vfos, but the disadvantage of no VOX.
+The TS-130S has the advantage of simplicity and has VOX.
+The antennas are a Mosley PRO67C at about 19 meters up on a 3x7meter section motorised telescopic crank-up aluminium tower and a G5RV inverted "vee" fed at about 14 meters up.
 Other hobbies and interests include drawing and painting, photography, listening to classical music & attending live concerts, swimming, cycling, & travel.

-One of my annoyances on the air:
+One of my annoyances: